Neon Bank Review 2024: The Best Swiss Digital Bank

 Nevertheless, Neon has several partnerships with interesting digital companies.
 You can access these deals directly from the application:

-It is good that Neon is partnering with innovative companies caring about their customers.
+It is good that Neon is partnering with innovative companies that care about their customers.
 This strategy is much better than reinventing the wheel and doing everything.
 I like Neon’s approach there.

 However, these companies are not necessarily the best for your money.
 For instance, Frankly is far from being the best third pillar available.
 So, do not choose a financial account only because you have a tiny benefit using it from your bank.
 Remember that you always need to do due diligence.